Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Bacterial canker is easily detected by leaves that wilt and die, drying while still attached to the stem.

-The leaves and stem may also have dark patches with sunken veins.
+The leaves and stems may also have dark patches with sunken veins.
 Additionally, the fruits will have yellow dots as they ripen.

 Prevention involves crop rotation and keeping the garden weed-free.
 Also, remove infected plants immediately and do not compost them, as this can spread the infection.